 These are NOT shows for students, but for YOU, for FUN.
 (Plus the added bonus of some authentic language PD).
 Finally, sit down and watch the shows you have been hearing about.
-Here are top 5 binge-worthy shows for Spanish teachers.
+Here is my updated NEW binge-worthy shows for Spanish teachers.
 FYI, these are shows for adults, most you do NOT want to show to students.

 2. Read for fun

 Reading has become my getaway from it all.
-A good book outside might be the only vacay I get this summer, so I will do it as much as I can!
+A good book outside might be the only vacation get this summer, so do it as much as you can!
 If you want to see reviews of recent books I have read for fun, follow along with @allisons.books.
 (OK I have been slacking on posting but hope to add more this summer!)
-Some 5 star reads with Latinx leads that I think many of you would enjoy are: Clap When you Land & Juliet Takes a Breath. (aff links)
+Here are a couple of blog posts with book suggestions for you.

-I know some people can’t and won’t think about a fall that most likely will look different this year.
-Personally, having ready-to-go possible plans for any situation makes me feel light and free.
+I know some people can’t and won’t think about a fall & next school year.
+Personally, having ready-to-go possible plans for any situation has always made me feel better.
 If you want to just enjoy your summer, knowing what will happen will happen, and that you will be ready for it all in novice classes, I have you covered.

 It is time for a little celebration!
-7 years ago (plus a week) I was brave and started a little blog I randomly called Mis Clases Locas.
-(There was no Instagram or Facebook page, just the Twitter that through #langchat inspired me in the first place).
-It was close to the end of my 2nd year teaching & I had a new 4 month old.
+9 years ago I was brave and started a little blog I randomly called Mis Clases Locas.
+(There was no Instagram or Facebook page, just Twitter that through #langchat inspired me in the first place).
+It was close to the end of my 2nd year of teaching & I had a new 4-month-old.

 For those of you who are OG readers, thank you for learning and growing with me!